 - Theatre Arts Management Internship

 During July of 2015, Susan and Professor Andrew Utterson will bring a group of students to Galway, Ireland for a unique study abroad opportunity.
 Over three weeks, students earned two academic credits and were placed in volunteer positions on the Galway Film Fleadh and/or Galway International Arts Festival.
 Students attended and helped produce dozens of theater, film, music, art, and dance events throughout the city, working side-by-side with Irish theater and film professionals.
-Program excursions include daytrips to the Aran Islands and the Cliffs of Moher.
+Program excursions will include daytrips to the Aran Islands and the Cliffs of Moher.

 During Autumn 2013, Susan used a Fulbright grant to work with the Creative Edge project team at NUI Galway (Ireland).
 The Creative Edge is funded by the EU’s Northern Periphery and is an international, multi-year, collaboration that brings together universities, development agencies and industry bodies from Ireland, Northern Ireland, Finland and Sweden to identify the current breadth and future scope of the creative economy in peripheral regions.
 Susan conducted interviews with 25 artist-entrepreneurs, living and working in the West of Ireland and engaged in a variety of fields.
 Her blog "Vox" sheds light on some of her findings.

 In Ithaca, Susan has also supervised several student-initiated projects such as "Much Ado About Outreach" as well as internships with arts organizations such as Mark Morris Dance Group, Cornell's Concert Series and the State Theatre of Ithaca.